-A number of non-profit organizations and support agencies currently work in Antioch or in Contra Costa County.
-These agencies serve as resources in meeting the housing needs of the City, and are integral in implementing activities for preservation of assisted housing and development of affordable housing, as well as creating safe and healthy places for all economic segments of the community.
+A number of Several non-profit organizations and support agencies currently work in Antioch or in Contra Costa County.
+These agencies serve as resources in meetinghelp to meet the housing needs of the Citycity a, and are integral in implementing activities for preservation of assisted housing and development of affordable housing, as well as creating safe and healthy places for all economic segments of the community.
 These organizations include but are not limited to the list below.